What is The Cereal Aisle?

 Who are you?

 Leandra Medine Cohen!
-I’m 34, have twin daughters, and am still married to the person I wed when I was 23.
+I’m 36, have three daughters and am still married to the same person I wed when I was 23.

-I founded and led an influential media company called Man Repeller, which started in 2010.
-It ran for ten years but was originally a personal style-focused fashion blog about trends that women love and men hate.
-By the time of its closure in 2020, the company had become an essential cultural anchor for millennial women.
+I founded and led an influential media company called Man Repeller from 2010 to 2020.
+It started as a personal style-focused fashion blog about trends that women love and men hate but by the time of its closure in 2020, it had become an essential daily read and cultural anchor for many millennial women.

-I have always been interested in fashion, clothes, and in particular, style — the ways we use our bodies to project personality, understand our characters, to manipulate, change, emphasize, celebrate, or simply to ask questions.
+I have always been interested in fashion, clothes, and in particular, style.
+The ways we use our outward appearances to project or protect or better understand what takes place within ourselves.

-Most distinctly, I am interested in the ways one can use clothes to confront, explore and transform pain into something else, be it a lesson, a message, an opportunity to embrace beauty, creativity or self-acceptance.
-This basic sentiment underpins so much of what you’ll find here.
-Welcome!
+Most distinctly, I am interested in the ways we can use clothes to confront, explore and transform different parts of ourselves, or in my case, to embrace the spiritual qualities that underpin the act of getting dressed.
+This basic sentiment motivates so much of what you’ll find here, but never as literally as you may think.